 The Adviser is under common control with Owl Rock Technology Advisors LLC ("ORTA") and Owl Rock Capital Private Fund Advisors LLC ("ORCPFA"), which also are investment advisers and subsidiaries of Owl Rock Capital Partners.
-The Adviser, ORTA, ORCPFA and Owl Rock Capital Partners are referred to, collectively, as "Owl Rock."
+The Adviser, ORTA and ORCPFA are collectively referred to as the "Owl Rock Advisers" and together with Owl Rock Capital Partners are referred to, collectively, as "Owl Rock."